 What can we say?
 All of the owners are family and friends.
-We have friends from UC Davis Law.
-Friends from DPNS (Davis Parent Nursery School).
-Friends from parenting groups we’ve joined in town, and some loving parents of our own.
+We have friends we met at UC Davis Law School, friends from parenting groups in town and from the Davis Parent Nursery School, as well as some loving parents of our own.

 We are committed to sustainable and environmentally friendly practices.
 As a small start-up, it can be difficult and expensive to implement everything we want to do.
 But our commitment to the environment runs deep.
-Here are some things we are planning to do:
+Here are some things we do:

-- A local farmer uses our spent brewing grain, which has been shown to provide nourishing feed for animals such as goats and cows.
+- A local farmer uses our spent brewing grain and hops, which has been shown to provide nourishing feed for animals.

 - All of our lights at the brewery have LED drivers, ensuring maximum energy efficiency.
 (Yes, the City of Davis required this, but we wanted LED lights anyway!)

 - We do our best to conserve water and continually look for ways to conserve more.